virtualrobotix/vrbrain_nuttx/NuttX/nuttx/configs/olimex-lpc1766stk/README.txt

        CONFIG_FS_NXFFS=n
        CONFIG_FS_ROMFS=n

-    2. This configuration targets Linux using a generic ARM EABI toolchain:

-       CONFIG_LINUX=y
-       CONFIG_ARMV7M_TOOLCHAIN_GNU_EABIL=y

-       But that can easily be re-configured.

     2. You may also want to define the following in your configuration file.
        Otherwise, you will have not feedback about what is going on:

        CONFIG_DEBUG=y
        CONFIG_DEBUG_VERBOSE=y
        CONFIG_DEBUG_FTPC=y